 -Mindfulness Based Cognitive Therapy

-I accept appointments on Saturdays, Sundays, and Mondays.
+I accept appointments on Mondays, Wednesdays, Fridays, and Saturdays (morning).
 You can contact me during any day of the week to schedule or inquire about services.

 If I am unable to take your call, please leave a voicemail (private and confidential) and I will get back to you .
 Please let me know if I have your permission to leave messages when I return calls.